dino-/arch-install/README.md

 Note also that there are lots of tags on tasks and roles that can be used for debugging.

+There's a role in this project to swap the caps lock and left control keys in the kernel keymap.
+This behavior isn't desired by many people.
+To suppress it, add this to your ansible-playbook commands: `--skip-tags=capsctrl`

 ### Using it on a remote system

 #### Pre-Ansible